JUnit to TestRail mapping

 Attribute TestRail mapping

-name Test case name
+<name> Test case name

-time Test result elapsed time
+<time> Test result elapsed time

-The test result status is defined by the child tags of the <testcase> tag.
 If there is no tag, the test result will be Passed, while if there is a <failure> tag the test result will be Failed, and if there is a <skipped> tag the result will be Retest.
 Examples can be seen on the table below.

 XML structure TestRail status